Rule 55. Default.

 (b)(1)(B) the defendant is not an infant or incompetent person;

 (b)(1)(C) the defendant has been personally served pursuant to Rule 4(d)(1); and

-(b)(1)(D) the plaintiff, through a verified complaint, an affidavit or a declaration under Section 78B-5-705 submitted in support of the default judgment, sets forth facts necessary to establish the amount of the claim, after deducting all credits to which the defendant is entitled, and verifies the amount is warranted by information in the plaintiff’s possession.
+(b)(1)(D) the plaintiff, through a verified complaint, an affidavit, or an unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, submitted in support of the default judgment, sets forth facts necessary to establish the amount of the claim, after deducting all credits to which the defendant is entitled, and verifies the amount is warranted by information in the plaintiff’s possession.